Exclusive-US officials weigh cutting deadlines to fix digital flaws amid worries over AI-powered hacking, sources say

 The two sources familiar with the matter said the deadline proposals were being discussed by Nick Andersen, the acting chief of the Cybersecurity and Infrastructure Security Agency, and Sean Cairncross, the U.S. national cyber director.
 Reuters could not establish whether a final decision on the matter has been made or when one could be expected.
 CISA and the Office of the National Cyber Director did not immediately offer comment.

 CISA has for years curated a catalogue of known-and-exploited vulnerabilities, or KEVs, which are seen as priorities because they are out in the open and actively being abused by criminals or spies.
-CISA typically gives civilian agencies a two-week deadline to fix such flaws once they are added to the database.
-Although the deadlines are occasionally compressed to deal with particularly serious problems, the new proposals would see the default cut down to just three days, the sources said.; Ed
+CISA has typically given civilian agencies a three-week deadline to fix such flaws once they are added to the database, according to cybersecurity researcher Glenn Thorpe, although that has recently dropped to around two weeks.
+Deadlines are occasionally compressed to deal with particularly serious problems, but the new proposal would see the default cut down to just three days, the sources said.

 The discussions at CISA come as business leaders and the digital security industry grapple with the fallout from the release of more advanced AI models.
 The banking industry, in particular, has been sent scrambling as regulators race to get a handle on how dangerous the new technology is.